NigelFinegan5p/project-1/README.md

 ## ***Alignment with customer needs***

- At Yellow SEO our aim at Yellow SEO is to provide **a good solution to the users' demands and expectations**.
+At Yellow SEO our aim is to provide **a good solution to the users' demands and expectations**.
 And to provide real world robust perceptive, penetrating Search Engine Optimization plans for the SME sector in the UK & Ireland.

 We aim to produce clearly understandable sector specific plans that are, sector tested, fit for purpose and produce consistent results.

+## **Design of the website**

+The design of the website is sleek clean and simple.

+The website is designed as three separate pages to enable the user to easily and precisely manage their site journey and time on site.

+The primary objective of the site is Brand impact first then information about the core product packages and the office location.

+From each of the three information pages, the user can navigate directly to the page as it’s clearly labelled.

+With the navigation links in the header users are easily able to navigate to the three options.

+The landing page shows the primary SEO design logo in yellow and in white and is combined with text detailing the Core Packages available from Yellow SEO

+The SEO Services page includes our six step approach to SERP’s (Search Engine Page Results).
+Additionally a custom banner is located above the footer with a tagline “Let us open doors for you.
+Try Yellow SEO”.
+The background picture on the banner shows a closed white door.

+The about us page features a form where the users can sign up to a monthly newsletter.
+After signing up the user moves to a thank you page with an embedded link to the GOOGLE (SOTR) Search Off The Record podcast.

+The vision of Yellow SEO is building on a core purpose of perceptive, penetrating Search Engine Optimization plans for the SME sector using a pragmatic step by step tested approach.

+After extensive competitor analysis we decided for minimal information on the complexities of crawling & indexing,  meta tags, keywords, site structure, load speed, and backlinks.
+Instead we aimed to avoid this by taking a Macro approach and focus on the big picture first.
+A Macro first then Micro approach.

+Alignment of customer needs and understanding user intent was at the fore front of our idea generation, brain storming and note taking for this project.

+To pin down our target audience we created target personas for the users, creating a profile of two business owners, Ethical Edward and Indie the Indulger and there behaviours, habits, wants, needs and expectations.

+We looked at the buyer journey and adapted it to our service/package offering in a price/value approach.

+**Wireframes**

+The initial wireframes are hand sketched and can be seen here.
+Not all design features were implemented, as the project moved forward, changes were made and ideas developed and tweaked.